thenbrent/multisite-user-management/readme.txt

 == Installation ==

-Upload the multisite-user-management.php file to the wp-content/mu-plugins directory.
+Upload the multisite-user-management.php file to the wp-content/mu-plugins directory (you can discard the multi-site-user-management directory and contents).

 The mu-plugins folder is not created by default, therefore, you may need to create it under wp-content.
 This plugin will only work in the mu-plugins directory.